SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Related Work

-\paragraph{Fine-Tuning Stage Defenses.} These defenses integrate alignment measures \emph{during} fine-tuning.
+\paragraph{Fine-Tuning-Stage Defenses.} These defenses integrate safety alignment measures \emph{during} fine-tuning.
 A common approach is to mix safety data into training, as in SafeInstruct \citep{bianchi2024safetytunedllamaslessonsimproving} and VLGuard \citep{zong2024safetyfinetuningalmostcost}, or to apply regularization to safety-anchor model outputs, such as LDIFS \citep{mukhoti2024finetuningcripplefoundationmodel}, Constrained-SFT \citep{qi2024safetyalignmentjusttokens}, and Freeze methods \citep{wei2024assessingbrittlenesssafetyalignment, li2025safety}.
-Additionally, prompt-based safeguards like BEA \citep{wang2024mitigatingfinetuningbasedjailbreak} and PTST \citep{lyu2025keepingllmsalignedfinetuning} embed safety triggers into prompts to reinforce alignment without modifying model weights.
-Some of these methods require explicit adjustments to the fine-tuning pipeline, potentially impractical for black-box fine-tuning.
+Additionally, prompt-based safeguards like BEA \citep{wang2024mitigatingfinetuningbasedjailbreak} and PTST \citep{lyu2024keeping} embed safety triggers into prompts to reinforce alignment without modifying model weights.
+Some of these methods require explicit adjustments to the fine-tuning pipeline, often impractical or too complex for black-box fine-tuning with standard open-source libraries.

-\paragraph{Post-Fine-Tuning Stage Defenses.} Post-training solutions realign a model \emph{after} it has been (potentially unsafely) fine-tuned.
-This is appealing in scenarios where controlling or monitoring the fine-tuning is unfeasible.
-Notable examples include SafeLoRA~\citep{hsu2025safelorasilverlining}, which projects LoRA updates onto a safety subspace derived from a pre-aligned reference model, thereby discarding harmful directions, and RESTA~\citep{bhardwaj2024languagemodelshomersimpson}, which negatively merges a harmful task vector into a compromised model to restore safe behaviors.
-Other methods include SOMF~\citep{yi2024safetyrealignmentframeworksubspaceoriented}, which utilizes masking techniques to realign a fine-tuned model via task vectors, and Antidote~\citep{huang2024antidotepostfinetuningsafetyalignment}, which zeroes out specific harmful weight coordinates to remove undesired responses.
-These techniques are particularly useful for fine-tuning-as-a-service scenarios, as they can be applied post-hoc with minimal computational cost.
+\paragraph{Post-Fine-Tuning-Stage Defenses.} Post-training solutions realign a model \emph{after} it has been (potentially unsafely) fine-tuned.
+This is appealing in scenarios where controlling or monitoring the fine-tuning process is infeasible.
+Notable examples include SafeLoRA~\citep{hsu2025safelorasilverlining}, which projects LoRA updates onto a safety subspace derived from a pre-aligned reference model, and RESTA~\citep{bhardwaj2024languagemodelshomersimpson}, which negatively merges a harmful task vector into a compromised model to restore safe behaviors.
+Other methods include SOMF~\citep{yi2024safetyrealignmentframeworksubspaceoriented}, which utilizes masking techniques to realign a fine-tuned model via task vectors, Antidote~\citep{huang2024antidotepostfinetuningsafetyalignment}, which zeroes out harmful weight coordinates to remove undesired responses, and LSSF~\citep{zhou2026lssfsafetyalignmentlarge}, which restores safety via SVD-based low-rank safety subspace fusion followed by linear arithmetic.
+These techniques are particularly useful for fine-tuning-as-a-service scenarios, as they can be applied post-hoc with minimal compute cost.